About EEN2EIC

 EEN2EIC NEWS

-Training on EIC Accelerator for Enterprise Europe Network members – recording and presentation now available!
+EIC Accelerator for Women-led Deep Tech Companies – recording and materials available!